 You’ll need to apply for a business license.
 It’s best to check with your local city and state offices about the licenses, permits and registrations you must obtain as a business owner because local government requirements vary.
 Truck drivers owning one tractor or more often choose to form a company or a limited liability company (LLC) to protect their assets.

 Do I need a business bank account?

-Setting up a business banking account is a smart move.
+Setting up a commercial banking account is a smart move.
 You’ll be establishing a banking relationship that can potentially extend a line of credit or a loan.
 No matter where you turn for funding, most lenders want to see your business banking history, not personal bank accounts.

 Additionally, having a business bank account further protects your assets by demonstrating a clean line between your personal finances and business finances in cases where you have established a corporation or limited liability company.

 Getting a new truck or trailer is often on the minds of owner-operators in the first few years in business.
 Having a business plan is important because you’ll need one when you go to secure traditional financing.
 Be sure to estimate your operating expenses, expected cash flow and your plans to expand.
 You’ll be ahead of the game especially when you demonstrate industry knowledge and experience.

 What do I look for when purchasing business insurance?

 Before the FMCSA will issue your authority, they will require proof of insurance.
 Look for an insurance policy that covers your truck as well as liability coverages for typical damages that occur when hauling.
 Also, find an insurance partner that has the ability to serve your business needs as you grow.
 Your insurance needs will increase as your assets do.

 You have up to 90 days to provide proof of insurance.
 Don’t treat this waiting period as “down-time.”
 Make the most of it by lining up work, find initial loads, and talk to brokers you may want to work with.
 There’s plenty to do while you’re waiting on proof of insurance.